Abercus/PetfinderNNBlog/README.md

 ![Image](https://raw.githubusercontent.com/Abercus/PetfinderNNBlog/master/cnnfig2.jpg)

-Figure.
+**Figure 18.
 Images CNN + pre-trained word embeddings loss and accuracy during different epochs.
 It can be seen that while on training data loss is decreasing and accuracy increasing, on the validation set, everything is the opposite.
-This is a sign of overfitting.
+This is a sign of overfitting.**

 ### Random Forest classifier (RFC)
 With number of estimators being 70, random forest return kappa score of 0.33 on test set and accuracy of 0.99 and 0.40 on training and test set.
 With number of estimators being 65 and max depth of 15, Kaggle kappa score was 0.214.